 We are approaching the naveto port, where boats of all kinds coexist: from the typical fishing boats, to the large merchandise ships; going through the average size of fishing boats, sailboats and yachts or tugboats.
 Here a large part of the Navia environment is concentrated, as the surroundings of the port itself are well stocked with bars and cider houses.

-Parallel to the estuary (which is navigable in 4 kilometers, and where the famous Descent to Swim is celebrated from 1958), a beautiful promenade leads to the small beach of Navia (360 meters).
-A large recreational area with a leafy and bucolic pine forest invites us to rest in its shade.
+Parallel to the estuary (which is navigable in 4 kilometers, and where from 1958 the famous Descent to Nado is celebrated), a beautiful promenade runs that leads to the small beach of Navia (360 meters).
+In its surroundings there is a large recreational area with a leafy and bucolic pine forest that invites us to rest under its shade.
 The magic of the site is completed with the small lake «Vega de Arenas».